The Beng Mechanical Engineering focuses on industry-relevant topics to reflect the needs of today’s employers,

 Applied mechanics in areas including plasticity, fracture and vibrations, build on previous studies.
 Composite structures and renewable energy systems and sustainability are introduced.
 Computer-aided engineering design is explored further and computational fluid dynamics introduced.
 You will undertake a major individual project.

 for industry heavyweights including Rolls-Royce, ABB Alstom Power, Intel,

 a team member.
 Paid placement is possible at the end of years 1, 2 & 3*.
 In recent years students have undertaken

-At time of print, the BEng (Hons) is accredited by the Institution of Mechanical Engineers under license from the UK regulator, the Engineering Council.
+The BEng (Hons) is accredited by the Institution of Mechanical Engineers under license from the UK regulator, the Engineering Council.
 Accreditation is a mark of assurance that the degree meets the high standards set by the Engineering Council in the UK for Professional Engineering Competence (UKSPEC).
 Many employers recruit preferentially from accredited degrees.